 Practice seeing patterns everywhere

-A friend of mine was interested in learning some exercises to boost her creativity.
-I have devised a few exercises that highlight and teach some of my favorite design processes.
 This assignment is about seeing patterns out of everyday life.
 Some patterns are obvious, others are found by looking closely at your surroundings and visually extracting, multiplying, copying.
-This is a quick and easy example showing how to create neat visual patterns...